 There is no absolute way to prevent a sexual assault, but you can help reduce the risk to yourself or someone else by thinking and planning ahead.
 If you are going to party:

-Have Money and the Number for a Taxi or Transportation Network Company – You may need to leave a bar or party and get home.
-Make sure you have the number for a taxi or an app for a transportation network company (such as Uber of Lyft) so that you can call if you need to.
+Have a Ride Share App on your phone or the Number for a Taxi – You may need to leave a bar or party and get home.
+Make sure you have the number for a taxi or a Ride Share app (such as Uber of Lyft) so that you can call if you need to.
 While many cab companies take credit cards, not all cabs are equipped for credit cards, so make sure you have enough cash to get home.

 Vehicle Safety